Join 3,200+ other professionals and receive a monthly newsletter packed with GA4 & BigQuery news, tips & tricksAlready have an account? Sign in

 Examples of GA4 specifics

-- Google Analytics 4 reports use a definition of active users (users who are currently engaged)
+- Google Analytics 4 reports use a definition of active users (users who are currently engaged).
+An additional field

 - The user interface (and API) show estimations of sessions, not the exact count of unique session ids.
 Here is how to replicate this approximation.